Jeni Magaña

-Jeni Magaña is a Mexican-American multi-instrumentalist, singer-songwriter, experimental musician, and photographer based in Los Angeles, USA.
-She releases solo music as Magana, and is one-half of the pen pin duo with Emily Moore.
+Jeni Magaña is a Mexican-American multi-instrumentalist, producer, singer-songwriter, experimental musician, and photographer based in Los Angeles, USA.
+She releases solo music as Magana, and is one-half of the pop duo Pen Pin, with Emily Moore.
 Magaña also currently performs and records with Mitski, and has previously worked with Lady Lamb and Laura Cortese & The Dance Cards.

 Early life

 Jeni Magaña was born in Bakersfield, California.
 She relocated to Boston, Massachusetts to study music at Berklee College.

 Career

-Multi-Instrumentalist (2007–present)
+Multi-Instrumentalist and Producer (2007–present)

 As a multi-instrumentalist, Magaña has recorded and toured with a range of artists.
-While earning her degree at Berklee, she contributed double bass to The Meanest of Times, a 2007 studio album by Dropkick Murphys.
+While earning her degree at Berklee, she contributed double bass to The Meanest of Times, a 2007 studio album by Dropkick Murphys, and formed The Polaroid Truth folk duo with Jeff Fettig.

-She has written, recorded, and toured with artists including Laura Cortese and The Dance Cards, Annie and The Beekeepers, Pigeon Club, and has also toured with Lady Lamb, for whom she played bass on the November 2019 Paste studio session.
+She has written, recorded, and toured with artists including Laura Cortese and The Dance Cards, Annie and The Beekeepers, Pigeon Club, Ella Vos, and Lady Lamb.
+She has also worked as a producer.

-Magaña is currently part of Mitski's touring lineup, where she has contributed bass, keyboards, and backing vocals.
-Her performances have included a 2018 The Current studio session, as well as in appearances at Boston Calling Music Festival 2019, Glastonbury Festival 2022, and on the Jimmy Kimmel Live! television show.
+Magaña joined Mitski's touring lineup in 2018.
 Whilst touring with Mitski, Magaña has also worked as a photographer, shooting for the 2022 L'Officiel campaign, and the behind-the-scenes video for the ‘’Stay Soft’’ music video.

-In addition to touring as part of the band, Magana has also recorded with Mitski, most recently contributing double bass to “Buffalo Replaced / Coyote, My Little Brother“ for the Spotify Singles series.
+Magaña began recording with Mitski in 2024, contributing double bass to Mitski's “Buffalo Replaced / Coyote, My Little Brother“ for the Spotify Singles series, appearing in the Mitski: This Land concert film, and the performing on the accompanying soundtrack, This Land: The Live Album.
+She also contributed bass and backing vocals to Mitski's "Where's My Phone?" single in January 2026.

+In 2025, Magaña toured as bassist, clarinetist and backing vocalist for Tim Minchin, and as well as guitarist and keyboardist for Good Neighbours.